Tsim Sha Tsui station: Station layout

 Although Tsim Sha Tsui station and East Tsim Sha Tsui station are connected, the fare gates of these two station are separated.
 Single journey ticket passengers transferring from Tsuen Wan line to Tuen Ma line must purchase a second ticket at East Tsim Sha Tsui station as the first ticket is withdrawn, without refunding the remaining value in the ticket, once the passengers exit through the turnstiles at Tsim Sha Tsui station.
 In contrast, Octopus card users who transfer between Tsim Sha Tsui and East Tsim Sha Tsui stations within thirty minutes without making any other transport-related purchases or more than nine non-transport related purchases in between stations are considered to have taken a single journey and are charged accordingly.
 Also, MTR City Saver users who transfer between East Tsim Sha Tsui and Tsim Sha Tsui stations within thirty minutes are considered to have taken a single journey and no extra journey will be charged.

 Entrances/exits

 Tsim Sha Tsui station is linked with East Tsim Sha Tsui station through the Mody Road and Middle Road subways.
 Though the stations are independent from one another, they share a common exit naming scheme to avoid confusion.

-There's no exits I or O because of the confusion with 1 and 0 respectively.
+Exits I, M, O, and Q are omitted to prevent misreading as 1, N, 0, and O respectively.